 The first program tier involves developing a Complete Streets Policy that establishes actions the community will take to expand and improve accommodations for all users of the City's network of streets, sidewalks, bike facilities and other transportation network components.
 Worcester's Complete Streets Policy was endorsed by the City Council in December of 2017 and Approved by MassDOT in March of 2018.

 The second step in the program is the development of a Complete Streets Prioritization Plan.
 The Complete Streets Prioritization Plan is a snapshot of a community's current and near-term Complete Street's needs.
-Worcester has received a $50,000 grant from MassDOT for the development of a Prioritization Plan and has partnered with Toole Design to assist in this effort.
+Worcester received a $50,000 grant from MassDOT for the development of a Prioritization Plan and partnered with Toole Design to assist in this effort.
+The plan was completed and approved by MassDOT in the Spring of 2023.

-Once the Prioritization Plan is completed and approved by MassDOT, Worcester will advance to Tier 3.
-The City will then be eligible to apply for up to $400,000 in funding to implement one or more street projects identified in the Plan.
+Now that the Prioritization Plan has been completed and approved by MassDOT, Worcester has advanced to Tier 3.
+The City is now eligible to apply for up to $400,000 in funding to implement one or more street projects identified in the Plan.